 INTO THE FOREST takes the spectacle thrill out of the Apocalypse genre and brings it down to gut-level episodes of the kind of primal survival lessons that will be faced by families and individuals if—make that when— this happens.
 By zeroing in on a handful of characters, their dilemmas and solutions, fear and fortitude in the face of calamity, desperation, isolation and trauma, it registers a deep impact that special effects would likely bury under dazzling but empty fireworks.
 Beautifully acted by its two leads, beyond being what producer and star Ellen Page calls a “metaphor for grief” it’s also a reaffirmation of the preciousness of spirit, the strength of family bonds, the intimacy of sisterhood, and love’s core responsibility to the future.

-Directed & scripted by Patricia Rozema (Grey Gardens), from the well-reviewed 1996 novel by Jean Hegland, the story is set somewhere in the Pacific Northwest; the book had northern California, filming was done near the Campbell River in British Colombia.
+Directed & scripted by Patricia Rozema (Grey Gardens), from the well-reviewed 1996 novel by Jean Hegland: the book had it taking place northern California, the movie has it set somewhere in the Pacific Northwest.
+Filming was done near the Campbell River in British Colombia.

 Mother recently deceased, teen-aged sisters ‘Nell’ (Page) and ‘Eva’ (Evan Rachel Wood) live with their father (Callum Keith Rennie) in an isolated home in the woods, some miles from the nearest small town.
 One night, the power goes out.
 And stays out…